tSchinas/tschinas.github.io/_pages/systemsportfolio.md

 permalink: /systemsportfolio/
 author_profile: true
 intro:
-  - title: "<b>Thomas Schinas, System Designer</b>"
-    excerpt: |
-      <p align=justify>I am a game system designer residing in Sweden and studying at Futuregames, Stockholm.
+  -  excerpt: "I am a game system designer residing in Sweden and studying at Futuregames, Stockholm.
 Previous to design, I also worked in localization and release management for 4 years at Sega, Oizumi Amuzio, and as a freelancer.
-My past roles have helped me learn a great deal about how games are made, and I leverage that experience while designing and working with others.</p>
+My past roles have helped me learn a great deal about how games are made, and I leverage that experience while designing and working with others."
 feature_row1:
   - image_path: /assets/images/Summit_Sprint_Icon.png
     alt: "Summit Sprint"